gwharton/autocustomergroup/README.md

 <img src="images/australiagst2.png">
 <ul>
 <li><b>Enabled</b> - Enable/Disable this Scheme.</li>
+<li><b>ABN API GUID</b> - The GUID provided by the Australian Business Register website for API access.</li>
 <li><b>ATO Registration Number</b> - The ATO Registration Number for the Merchant.
 This is not currently used by the module.</li>
 <li><b>Import GST Threshold</b> - If the order value is above the GST Threshold, no GST should be charged.</li>
 <li><b>Customer Group - Domestic</b> - Merchant Country is within Australia, Item is being shipped to Australia.</li>
-<li><b>Customer Group - Import B2B</b> - Merchant Country is not within Australia, Item is being shipped to Australia, ABN Number Supplied.</li>
+<li><b>Customer Group - Import B2B</b> - Merchant Country is not within Australia, Item is being shipped to Australia, GST Validated ABN Number Supplied.</li>
 <li><b>Customer Group - Import Taxed</b> - Merchant Country is not within Australia, Item is being shipped to Australia, Order Value is below or equal to the Import GST Threshold.</li>
 <li><b>Customer Group - Import Untaxed</b> - Merchant Country is not within Australia, Item is being shipped to Australia, Order Value is above the Import GST Threshold.</li>
 </ul>